google/pdl/doc/reference.md

 }
 ```

-The endianess affects how fields of fractional bit-size (hence named bit-fields) are parsed or
+The endianess affects how fields of fractional byte sizes (hence named
-serialized.
-Such fields are grouped together to the next byte boundary, least
+bit-fields) are parsed or serialized.
+Such fields are grouped together to the
-significant bit first, and then byte-swapped to the required endianess before
+next byte boundary, least significant bit first, and then byte-swapped to the
-being written to memory, or after being read from memory.
+required endianess before being written to memory, or after being read from
+memory.

 ```
 packet Coffee {